D-Brox/holy-notes/README.md

 # Holy Notes
  A Powercord plugin that lets you keep messages in a Notebook, as personal pins.
-(Work in Progress)

 ### Description: